 Your water footprint is the amount of water you use in and around your home, school or office throughout the day.
 It includes the water you use directly (e.g., from a tap).
 It also includes the water it took to produce the food you eat, the products you buy, the energy you consume and even the water you save when you recycle.
 You may not drink, feel or see this virtual water, but it makes up the majority of your water footprint.

-While there can never be a perfect water use assessment or audit tool, the water footprint gives everyone – from individual consumers to business managers to public officials – a solid water accounting framework and aids us all in our efforts to be more efficient and conservative with our water use.
+While there can never be a perfect water use assessment or audit tool, the water footprint gives everyone – from individual consumers to business managers to public officials – a solid frame of reference and helps us all be more efficient and conservative with our water.

 The source of all water footprint content comes from the Water Footprint Network(WFN).
 The concept of water footprints was created by Dr. Arjen Hoekstra, who along with the others at the WFN, developed the framework and established the international organization as the foremost research network in the discipline.